charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 "I'm not beautiful," Maya says.
 She stands up.
 Her chair rolls back and hits the cubicle wall with a hollow *thwack*.
 "I'm a render.
 I'm a deepfake with a heartbeat."

-She looks at Imani.
-Imani is packing a box.
-Imani doesn't look up.
-Imani is already a ghost.
+She looks at the company logo on the wall.
+The blue circle.
+It twists.
+It writhes.
+The snake opens its jaw.

+"Stop it," Maya hisses.

-Maya grabs the laptop.
+She grabs the laptop.
 She doesn't shut it.
 She wants the camera to see her.
 She wants the screenshots to capture the rage.

 *Click.*